wusai2333/trib/doc/lab2.md

 ```
 $ cd ~/gopath/src/trib
-$ git pull /classes/cse223b/sp14/labs/trib lab2
+$ git pull origin master
 ```

 This should be painless, but if you changed anything in the `trib` repo, you'll need to merge the changes by hand.
-As a reminder, changes to the trib repo aren't necessary, and you shouldn't be doing them.
+As a reminder, changes to the `trib` repo aren't necessary, and you shouldn't be doing them.

 You'll also want to merge in any changes from the `triblab` repo.
-Hopefully, this will also be painless, as we don't (as of this writing) expect many changes.
+Hopefully, this will also be painless, as we don't (as of this writing) expect any changes.

 ```
 $ cd ~/gopath/src/triblab
-$ git pull /classes/cse223b/sp14/labs/triblab master
+$ git pull origin master
 ```

-If you have made changes to those files.
-Then you need to merge the changes yourself.
 If you have trouble on merging the changes (on any of the repos), and don't know how to solve the conflicts, please ask the TA for help.

 ## System Architecture